bohanhou14/gaze_gaps/instructions.md

 * ***Stylistic Mismatch*** (10): contain sentences that do not match the styles of legalese.

 **Extrinsic Gaps**

 * Citation Content Mismatch:

     * Claim Hallucination (4): the claim supported by the citation is not truthful or not related to the context or from cited paragraphs or the previous context.

     * Retrieval Inaccuracy (5): the claims supported by the citation is not relevant because the cited paragraph looks irrelevant compared to the target paragraph.
-If retrieval inaccuracy is labeled, there is no need to label claim hallucination.
+If retrieval inaccuracy is labeled, there is no need to label claim hallucination for that gap.
+Only label 4 if there are some other parts than the part that causes 5.

     * Citation Hallucination (6): the citation is non-existent or pulled from a citation in the cited paragraphs or the previous context, or there misses a citation.